johnnymatthews/blog/170807-how-to-increase-phps-upload-size.md

 ---
-title: How to Increase PHPs Upload Size
+title: How to increase PHPs upload size
+description: So, for some reason PHP's default upload size is only 2MB.
+This might have been large enough for most files way back in the day, but these days it's barely enough to move a .doc file around.
+Here's how to change it to whatever you like.
 date: 2017-08-07
 ---

-So, for some reason PHP's default upload size is only 2MB.
-This might have been large enough for most files way back in the day, but these days it's barely enough to move a .doc file around.
-Here's how to change it to whatever you like.

 Use the [Quick Reference](quick-reference) steps if you already know what you're doing, and just need to copy the commands.